trentapple/llama.vscode/resources/help.md

 - Chat server (if search_source tool is used)
 - Embeddings server (if search_source tool is used)

+### Overview
+Llama agent uses AI and tools to answer questions, change and add files and do everythin eles, which is provided by the tools.
+Llama agent is still in development, but could produce some results with intlligent models with tools support.
+Llama agent doesn't ask for permission for each change of a file.
+Use VS Code's Source Control view or github to review and rollback (if needed) the changes.
+Llama agent asks for permission for executing terminal command.
+However, if the setting Tool_permit_some_terminal_commands is enabled, it will stop asking for permissions for some commands, which are considered safe.

 ### How to use it
-Llama Agent is still in development, but could produce some results with intlligent models with tools support.

 The best wey to prepare the environment for the agent is by selecting an Env (group of models).
 So, below is the standard workflow:
 1. Select "Show Llama Agent" from llama-vscode menu or Ctrl+Shift+A to show Llama Agent.
 2. Click "Select Env" button (visible if there is no selected env) and select env, which supports agent, for your needes.
 This will download the required models and start llama.cpp servers with them.
 For the external servers (like OpenRouter) llama-vscode will ask for api key if needed.